6 Ways to watch the Sundance Film Festival for Free

 2. Enjoy a free Townie Tuesday film.

-Tip from a seasoned local: If all the Sundance ticket packages and passes seem overwhelming but there is a specific film you want to see, take advantage of early access to tickets for Utah locals, which begins January 17, 2019.
+Tip from a seasoned local: If all the Sundance ticket packages and passes seem overwhelming but there is a specific film you want to see, take advantage of early access to individual tickets for Utah locals, which begins January 16, 2020.

 3. Don’t forget the free summer film screenings.

 If you want a more laid-back experience of Sundance, try the free summer film screenings Sundance Institute puts on in Salt Lake City, Park City, Ogden, St. George, and Kamas.
 Though the movies begin at dusk, the fun often begins much earlier with free concerts, Q&As with movie stars, and other fun events.
-While this summer’s film screening schedule has not been posted yet, 2018’s screenings ran from late June to early October.
+While this summer’s film screening schedule has not been posted yet, 2019’s screenings ran from late July through August.
 Check back here to learn what movies are playing near you.

 Tip from a seasoned local: All the films at Sundance are not rated, which means finding family-friendly content can be a bit like playing Russian roulette, unless you know what to look for.
 If you are concerned about film content, carefully read the film’s description, look up past films by the same director and writer on IMDb’s Parents’ Guide to get a feel for their style, wait for reviews to be posted about the films, or look up the films being shown for the Student Screenings Program, which the Sundance Institute selects specifically for junior high and high school students.